-Supervised field experience in American Sign Language: Extension of classroom-based learning at an on-the-job or community location to facilitate development of ASL skills and to provide exposure to Deaf culture.
-0850.00
+Language: Extension of classroom-based learning at an on-the-job or community location to facilitate development of ASL skills and to

 ANTHROPOLOGY

 Anthropology

 The Associate in Arts in Anthropology for Transfer Degree is designed for students who plan to transfer to a four-year institution as anthropology majors.
 In this program, the students gain exposure to the four subfields of anthropology (biological, archaeological, cultural, and linguistic anthropology).